 Donations in honor of a teacher may be made directly to the Annual Fund, earmarked for a specific purpose if desired.
 Contributions to the Annual Fund may be dropped off with any office staff person, and should be clearly labeled to ensure appropriate acknowledgement of gifts for tax purposes.

-The school gifting policy is reviewed by the PA President and Council Chair every new school year to ensure that it reflects our values and appropriate practices.
+The school gifting policy is regularly reviewed by the PA Chair and Leadership every new school year to ensure that it reflects our values and appropriate practices.